Recent Articles

 Problem:

-step in your production GitLab CI pipeline fails with errors related to locked state files or concurrent access conflicts.
+The terraform apply step in your production GitLab CI pipeline fails with errors related to locked state files or concurrent access conflicts.

 Example and Solution:

-), configure the backend with proper state locking using AWS S3 and DynamoDB for locking:
+In your Terraform manifest (e.g., backend.tf), configure the backend with proper state locking using AWS S3 and DynamoDB for locking:

 Fix Pipeline Bug

 Here are three advanced bug examples and solutions related to modern GitLab CI/CD DevSecOps pipelines with security best practices and explanations.
-These focus on common pitfalls and necessary configurations for secure, robust pipelines using .gitlab-ci.yml
+These focus on common pitfalls and necessary configurations for secure, robust pipelines using .gitlab-ci.yml.

 Advanced Bug Example 1: Secrets Leakage via Unprotected Variables

-Buggy .gitlab-ci.yml
+Buggy .gitlab-ci.yml snippet:

 stages: